Waldleufer/archproj-bmwteam/doc/general_tool_pipeline.md

 * `* - # of max violations`(M4): n * m, where n and m are the numbers of components of the different top layers.
 * the small list below: number of components in each top layer used for calculation of M4.

+#### Approach 2

 ### Visualization

-There are two ways for visualizing the resulting data:
+There are //TODO: two ways for visualizing the resulting data:
 * Graphs could be rendered with the `--export*` option(s) of the [`graph_analyzer`](graph_analyzer_doc.md) script
 * Matrices can use the `render_matrix_graphic.py` script located under `src/utils/`.